kwpid/connect-4-ranked-2/replit.md

 ## Replit Environment Setup

-### Development Setup (Completed)
+### Development Setup (Completed - October 4, 2025)

-The project is successfully configured for the Replit environment:
+The project has been successfully imported from GitHub and configured for the Replit environment:

 - **Workflow**: "Start Game" workflow configured to run `npm run dev` on port 5000 with webview output
 - **Dev Server**: Vite dev server properly configured with `host: "0.0.0.0"` and `allowedHosts: true` for Replit proxy support